The top 10 Rookie Running Back Seasons in NFL History

 Photo by Otto Greule Jr./Getty

-For much of its history, the NFL has been a league where top-level running backs could make an instant impact and best define their careers as rookies.
+For much of its history, the NFL has been a league where top-level running backs could make an instant impact and best define their careers.
 From ridiculous yardage totals to franchise-altering performances, these rookie campaigns have helped solidify the respective places of the best ball carriers in NFL history.

 This article analyzes the 10 greatest rookie running back seasons of all time, breaking down important statistics and the context surrounding each record-breaking performance.